trozware/troznet/content/app/time-in-words-for-mac.md

 zones that will appear in the menu.
 Drag a line out of the list on the left to remove a zone, or double-click the unwanted line.
 Drag and drop to re-arrange the zones in the selected list.</span>

-Mars geeks: scroll to the bottom of the time zone list or search for Mars, Curiosity or Opportunity to find the Mars Rovers.
-Adding them to your selected time zones will show how many Sols (Martian days) the rovers have been on Mars.

 Once you have selected some time zones, your menu may look like this:<img src="/images/WTiW-web-3.png" alt="World Time In Words menu with added time zones" width="280" height="667" />